 One of the key areas we help people with, is claims for injuries in the workplace.
 Industrial deafness in particular is an area we’ve been involved with, successfully obtaining compensation for clients, on numerous occasions.
 Having impaired hearing reduces your quality of life, as with the impairment of any of your five senses.
-When the blame for sensory impairment or loss, is laid at someone else’s doorstep, you deserve to be compensated, and AAH can help.
+When the blame for sensory impairment or loss, is laid at someone else’s doorstep, you deserve to be compensated, and Accident Advice Helpline can help.

 The dangerous cumulative effect of “quiet” noise

 The workplace can be a real hot bed of hazards, and excessive noise is one of them.
 Some levels of noise are obviously potentially hazardous, such as standing near a plane’s jet engines, or working with a pneumatic road drill.
 But there are plenty of other noises too, which might not be thought of as being hazardous, but which nonetheless could damage your hearing.

 The problem is that “quieter” noises still cause injury, but in a cumulative way.
 The damage is done slowly bit by bit, until all of a sudden, one day, it’s too late; the cumulative effect comes home to roost.